The SFHHI Committee has been strengthened by the addition of a new member, Margery Menzies. She has agreed to take on the role of Treasurer.

 Strathaven Friends of HHI supports its parent Charity by organising the sale of the cards both locally and to a wider market.

 The designs are generally of birds, flowers and butterflies or of Indian people and scenes but a number of Strathaven scenes have been specially designed for us and other Scottish themes are planned.
+In 2018 several Christmas card designs were added to the range and proved very popular.
+These cards will be available again for 2019.
+The ladies in India are currently working on these designs and they will be here in good time for Christmas.

 All monies raised by us from the sale of the cards is returned to India to help the women continue with their work and to support HHI in its other humanitarian work in Kerala.